Boomerang employees: A hidden talent source

 The pros of boomerang employees

-So many employers are open to rehiring old employees due to the numerous advantages they can harness as a result.
+Employers are often open to rehiring old employees due to the numerous advantages they can harness as a result.
 The most consequential of these are:

-• High likelihood returning employees will be a good fit for the company culture
+- High likelihood that returning employees will be a good fit for the company culture

 The cons of boomerang employees

-Despite the numerous benefits that come with rehiring former employees, there are still several drawbacks that employers need to take into account.
+Despite the numerous benefits that come with rehiring former employees, there are still several drawbacks that employers need to consider.
 These include:

-• If an employee left on a bad note, whether with their colleagues, managers, or the organisation itself, this could cause drama in the future
+- If an employee left the company on a bad note, whether with their colleagues, managers, or the organisation itself, this could cause drama in the future

 Interview questions for boomerang employees